Authorizing access to data in Azure Storage

 Each authorization option is briefly described below:

 Azure Active Directory (Azure AD) integration for blobs, and queues.
-Azure AD provides role-based access control (RBAC) for control over a client's access to resources in a storage account.
+Azure provides Azure role-based access control (Azure RBAC) for control over a client's access to resources in a storage account.
 For more information regarding Azure AD integration for blobs and queues, see Authorize access to Azure blobs and queues using Azure Active Directory.

 Shared Key authorization for blobs, files, queues, and tables.
 A client using Shared Key passes a header with every request that is signed using the storage account access key.
 For more information, see Authorize with Shared Key.